LIN3S/PhpDDDStandard/README.md

 ```

 This is done by [Smart-Core/AcceleratorCacheBundle][6].
 If you need different configurations for your deployment
-stages, feel free to create a variable and add the required parameters to the `stages/*.rb` files.
+stages, feel free to create a variable and add the required parameters to the `etc/deploy/stages/*.rb` files.

 ## Bonus
-Also `admin-cms` branch is available implementing bridges with the LIN3SAdminBundle and CMSKernel projects we use for
+Also `admin-cms` branch is available adding the CMSKernel package with its Symfony bridges of LIN3SAdminBundle and
-our developments in [LIN3S][2].
+BenGorUserBundle, that we use for our developments in [LIN3S][2].

 [1]: http://symfony.com/
 [2]: http://www.lin3s.com/